-Lon-art opens a window onto art, culture and languages through education workshops and community events.
+Lon-art opens a window into herstories, art, culture and languages through education workshops and community events.

 Our vision is to improve the accessibility of creativity, culture and learning for everybody through the arts, with a particular focus on women and gender issues.

-Our mission is to provide a platform for communities, artists and educators to collaborate, reflect and create.
+Our mission is to provide a platform for communities, female artists and art educators to collaborate, reflect and create.

-Lon-art’s core team have broad experience in education (Modern Languages, IT and Art & Design), the art world, social work, marketing and events, translation and the charity sector.
+Lon-art’s core team have broad experience in education (Modern Languages, IT and Art & Design), community work, the art world, social work, marketing and events, translation and the charity sector.

 Engagement of non-British young people in activities is paramount to their future integration but it is a challenge.
 However, Lon-art came with a unique, creative & interactive project to tackle exactly that.
 Centrepoint wants now to extrapolate the project in all its services.
 Besides, Lon-art staff are open, approachable and flexible in running the project and they made a massive impact not only in young people’s engagement but also in raising staff interest and engagement.
 I am glad to work with them.

 Asmerom Woldegebriel, Immigration & Integration Manager, Centrepoint